ZeroQI/Absolute-Series-Scanner/README.md

 - anidb for AniDB.net (and and the behaviour changing mode anidb2)
 - tvdb  for TheTVDB.com (and the behaviour changing modes: tvdb2, tvdb3, tvdb4)
 - tmdb  For TheMovieDB.net (and the series part of TheMovieDB: tsdb)
-- [deprecated] imdb  For the International Movie DataBase (ids starts with "tt...")
+- imdb  For the International Movie DataBase (ids starts with "tt...")
+- youtube for youtube channel and playlist id (and video id on filenames)

 You can specify the guid to use the following way:
 - In Series folder name by adding " [guid_type-id_number]" at the end (like "Oruchuban Ebichu [anidb-150]")